steveseguin/social_stream/README.md

 - Try to keep the chat window and dock page active and if possible, even partially visible on screen.
 If the windows are hidden or minimized, they may stop working.
 This is also true if the scroll bar for the chat window is not at the bottom; sometimes messages won't load unless you are seeing the newest messages.

 - Another option, if chat messages stop once put in them in background, if using Windows, is to do Win + Tab, and have two virtual Desktops on your PC.
 Put the chat windows into one virtual desktop, and use OBS in the other.
-Win+Tab can let you switch between windows.
+Win+Tab can let you switch between desktops/windows.

 - You can also try the Social Stream Standalone desktop app, as that has more controls and will avoid common throttling / visibility issues found while using Chrome